socialrobot-kros/socialrobot-kros.github.io/_pages/workshop_socialhri_icsr2021.md

 <font size="6">Submission Guidelines</font>
 </center>

 We invite submission of a 2-page extended abstract in the double-column IEEE Tran format.
-(Latex format is provided at [templage@overleaf](https://www.overleaf.com/latex/templates/ieee-conference-template-example/nsncsyjfmpxy)).
+(Latex format is provided at <a href="https://www.overleaf.com/latex/templates/ieee-conference-template-example/nsncsyjfmpxy">templage@overleaf</a>).

 Please submit your manuscript by email to minsu(at)etri.re.kr and hs.ahn(at)auckland.ac.nz.